-On All Souls’ Day, Tuesday, November 2 at 10:00 a.m., Calvary Catholic Cemetery joins with Catholic Churches worldwide to pause, reflect and pray for our dearly departed during a special Mass dedicated to all souls.
-While we are called to pray often for those who have passed on and every Mass includes such prayers, this special day is the beginning of a month-long period of reflection.
+On All Souls’ Day, Wednesday, November 2 at 10:00 a.m., Calvary Catholic Cemetery joins with Catholic Churches worldwide to pause, reflect and pray for our dearly departed during a special Mass dedicated to all souls.
+While we are called to pray often for those who have passed on and every Mass includes such prayers, this day is the beginning of a month-long period of reflection and special blessings.

-Please gather with us around the outdoor altar as Most Reverend Gregory L. Parkes and some of the priests of the Diocese of St. Petersburg celebrate Mass on All Soul’s Day.
+Join us at the outdoor altar as Most Reverend Gregory L. Parkes and some of the priests of the Diocese of St. Petersburg celebrate Mass on All Souls’ Day.

 Ample canopy-covered seating is provided or you are welcome to bring your own folding chairs or a blanket and sit in the shade beneath the majestic trees of the cemetery.